Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .

-- Note that all POIs are at the default GPS position of the entire layer.
-They need to have this GPS position to be viewable at this location.
+- Note that all POIs are at the default **GPS position of the entire layer.**
+  - They need to have this GPS position to be viewable at this location.
   - Their exact position is then determined by the viewer's taps on the grids.

+### Setting up POIs for a SLAM layer

+![AR-vos_SLAM-POI](images/AR-vos_SLAM-POI.png)

+.

 - As with the image trigger POIs, the **Relative location (x,y,z)** does **NOT** have any effect.
-As with the image trigger POIs, either set an offset in your 3D modeling program or in Unity, or use a **dummy animation** as is described below.
+As with the image trigger POIs, either:
+  - set an offset in your 3D modeling program or in Unity,
+  - or use a **dummy animation** as described below.
 - Remember with the **Scaling factor** that if it is too large and you are inside an object, it will be invisible!

-![AR-vos_SLAM-POI](images/AR-vos_SLAM-POI.png)

 ### Setting up a cutout figure in a SLAM layer